josmar-crwdstffng/angular/packages/compiler/design/architecture.md

 ##### Finding a components module.

-A component's module can be found by using the TypeScript language service's `findReferences`.
+The module of a component can be found by using the `findReferences` of the TypeScript language service.
 If one of the references is to a class declaration with an `@NgModule` annotation, process the class as described above to produce the selector scope.
 If the class is the declaration list of the `@NgModule` then use the scope produced for that module.

-When processing the `@NgModule` class, the type references can be found using the program's `checker` `getSymbolAtLocation` (potentially calling `getAliasedSymbol` if it is an alias symbol, `SymbolFlags.Alias`) and then using `Symbol`'s `declarations` field to get the list of declarations nodes (there should only be one for a `class`, there can be several for an `interface`).
+When processing the `@NgModule` class, the type references can be found using the `checker` `getSymbolAtLocation` of the program (potentially calling `getAliasedSymbol` if it is an alias symbol, `SymbolFlags.Alias`) and then using the `declarations` field of the `Symbol` to get the list of declarations nodes (there should only be one for a `class`, there can be several for an `interface`).

 ##### DTS modification

 As mentioned, TypeScript has no built in transformation pipeline for .d.ts files.
 Transformers can process the parsed AST and add/delete/modify nodes, but the type information emitted in the .d.ts files is purely from the initial AST, not the transformed AST.
 Thus, if the changes made by transformers are to be reflected in the .d.ts output, this must happen via some other mechanism.

 This leaves option 3 from above (`WriteFileCallback`) as the only point where .d.ts modification is possible.
-We will parse the .d.ts file as it's written and use the indices in the AST to coordinate insertion and deletion operations to fix up the generated types.
+We will parse the .d.ts file as it is written and use the indices in the AST to coordinate insertion and deletion operations to fix up the generated types.

 #### Type checking a template